Team-Clueless/Resources-and-Activity/README.md

 - Dimensions of the bot
 - Should we use URDF or SDF?
 - How to go about selecting the sensors?
+- Significance of that box in the ramp world?